Metro Health and Wellness LLC

 Dr. Kirstie Cunningham is a Board Certified OB/GYN who serves Georgia residents living in the greater Atlanta area.
 At Metro Health and Wellness, the doctor and her staff provide individualized treatment plans for patients who have abnormal menstrual or uterine bleeding.

 Hormonal imbalances are the most common cause of abnormal uterine or menstrual bleeding.
 Fibroids and cysts may also increase bleeding.
 Infections and cancer that involve the uterus and cervix will also increase blood flow both during and in between periods.
-Women who have had risks with pregnancies in the past may also experience periods of abnormal bleeding during their pregnancy.
-The fluctuations of hormones before, during, and after the pregnancy can cause abnormal and irregular bleeding.
 If cysts and fibroids, or health conditions like endometriosis continue to progress, the bleeding can become severe.

 In order to control abnormal bleeding, the doctor will first uncover the cause.
 Hormonal imbalances can cause or aggravate the majority of most women's health conditions.
 Hormone replacement therapy is the most common form of treatment if the health conditions are associated with any type of hormonal imbalance.
 Large cysts, fibroids, and endometriosis that have progressed to the point where they are affecting the patient's quality of life may need to be treated with surgery.
 Laparoscopic removal of the cysts and fibroids may help to control the abnormal bleeding.
 Procedures in which the lining of the uterus is scraped away may also help.